JonasMunck/st-sbl-presentation/PITCHME.md

 ---
 @title[Considerations from a target machine perspective]

+## A Producers Considerations

 - Amount of errors sent to stop trades
 - How to produce a good, meaningful, error message
-- Level of dynamics (editable fields, common fields)
+- Level of dynamics
+  - editable fields
+  - common fields
 - Circuit break strategy

 ---